Lieutenant William Hampson Lillie

 William Hampson Lillie attended boarding school at Adlington Hall, in Cheshire.
 At the turn of the century Adlington Hall was briefly a “School for Backward and Delicate Boys” and in 1901 it was run by schoolmaster Reverend Oswald E. Hayden, a vicar’s son, and a fresh Oxford Christ Church graduate.
 Only five pupils are listed as boarders in the 1901 census.
 After that he attended Manchester Grammar School.

-Lillie was commissioned as 2/Lt. in the 9th Battalion Manchester Regiment on September 3, 1909 and promoted to full Lieutenant on January 1, 1910.
-But on November 15, 1913 he resigned his commission.
+Lillie was commissioned as 2/Lt. in the 9th Battalion Manchester Regiment on September 3, 1909.
+On November 23rd he sat and passed his “Subject A” examination and was consequently promoted to full Lieutenant on January 1, 1910.
+In May 1912, per Divisional Orders, he was examined in “Subject B”, the precursor for promotion to Captain, but as there were 4 other Lieutenants above him in seniority no promotion was immediately forthcoming.
+But then, on November 15, 1913, just over 4 years into his service he resigned his commission.
 In his civilian life he was back living with his parents in Marple and working as an assistant cloth finisher in the family business.

 He sailed with the Battalion to Egypt in September 1914 and served with them there throughout their training and preparation for action.
 He was promoted to Lieutenant, along with several other junior officers, on November 4, 1914 while serving in Egypt.
 While in Egypt he was temporarily assigned as Military Liaison Officer (MLO) to the Indian Expeditionary Force, Suez and the Australian & New Zealand Expeditionary Force, Alexandria.
 He landed with the 1/9th in Gallipoli on May 9, 1915 as a platoon commander in C Company.